-New Business Incentives now available!
+New Business Incentives

 Several business incentive programs are currently available to assist companies in the San Diego region.
-In part, these incentives afford eligible businesses a unique opportunity to capture valuable tax credits intended to leverage against their annual State income tax liability, as well as achieve other direct cost savings benefits.
+In part, these incentives afford eligible businesses a unique opportunity to capture valuable tax credits intended to leverage against their annual state income tax liability, as well as achieve other direct cost savings benefits.

 Following is a summary of the these business incentives:

 The New Employment Credit (NEC) affords San Diego businesses a unique opportunity to capture valuable tax credits intended to leverage against their annual state income tax liability.
 In part, the NEC allows qualifying companies to potentially capture up to $56,000 in tax credits (per qualified employee) for hiring individuals in traditionally difficult to employ categories; such as recently discharged veterans, ex-offenders, long-term unemployed, and public assistance recipients.